North Carolina Central hosts Gardner-Webb following Simmons’ 22-point showing - WTOP News

 Durham, North Carolina; Friday, 1 p.m.
 EST

-BOTTOM LINE: Gardner-Webb plays North Carolina Central after Darryl Simmons II scored 22 points in Gardner-Webb’s 80-64 loss to the Tennessee Volunteers.
+BOTTOM LINE: Gardner-Webb faces North Carolina Central after Darryl Simmons II scored 22 points in Gardner-Webb’s 80-64 loss to the Tennessee Volunteers.

-Gardner-Webb finished 6-8 on the road and 17-16 overall last season.
-The Runnin’ Bulldogs gave up 73.2 points per game while committing 19.2 fouls last season.
+Gardner-Webb finished 17-16 overall last season while going 6-8 on the road.
+The Runnin’ Bulldogs allowed opponents to score 73.2 points per game and shot 43.4% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.